How to Start a Sober Living Home in Louisiana: A 2026 Sober House Startup Guide

 Choosing the right structure depends on your goals, scale, and whether your home will be mission-driven or investment-oriented.

 Step 2.
-Understand Louisiana Zoning and Fair Housing for Sober Living
+Review Louisiana Zoning and Fair Housing Rules

 Cities and parishes regulate land use through zoning ordinances authorized under Louisiana law.
 Each locality defines permitted residential uses, inspection processes, and enforcement procedures.